-Unlike a gastric bypass, the route that food takes following an LSG is the same as before surgery.
+Unlike a gastric bypass, the route that food takes following a laparascopic sleeve gastrectomy (LSG) is the same as before surgery.
 The remaining stomach tube, or sleeve, is much smaller than the original stomach and cannot hold as much food.
 It also produces less of the appetite-regulating hormone ghrelin, which may lessen your desire to eat.

 An LSG does not affect the absorption of calories and nutrients in the intestines.

 Most people lose weight quickly over the first year following a sleeve gastrectomy.
 It is common to lose between 50–60% of their excess body weight.
 Adherence to dietary advice and regular exercise key to achieving greater weight loss and better weight maintenance.
 The dietitian will discuss changes to make to your eating patterns to achieve the best weight loss results.

 - Weight loss starts from the time of surgery

 - The amount of food you can eat is restricted

 - When you eat you are likely to feel satisfied sooner and for longer